acumos/security-verification/security-verification-service/docs/user-guide.rst

 deploy/redeploy the SV Scanning Service as described in `Configuring the Site Config Verification Key`_.

-The "licenses" and "rules" folders under AIO/kubernetes/deployment/configmap/sv-scanning can contain extra license and license-detection rule files that the admin can configure for use with the SV Scanning Service.
+The "licenses" and "rules" folders under security-verification-service contain extra license and license-detection rule files that the admin can configure for use with the SV Scanning Service.

 NOTE: